aarav22/MindBlock/README.md

 ## About The Project

 <img src="images/app-img.png" alt="loading-img" width="300"/>

+Cryptocurrencies have gained a lot of popularity in recent years, People are investing a lot of money into that market.
+As of April 16th 2021, Bitcoin is valued at $ 63,237.
+That’s the financial market side of things.
+Bitcoin, however, is a lot more than that.
+Bitcoin in it’s true sense is a decentralized peer to peer payment system.
+There’s no single body that lies at the heart of bitcoin.
+Bitcoin was truly groundbreaking when it was first announced.

 The Application is divided into modules (7 of them) to maintain a consistent flow of information.
 Each module focuses on one aspect of Bitcoin.
 To move onto the next module, a user must complete the previous modules.
 The module names are as follows:
 1. What is Bitcoin?